 Why Trust This LearnDash Review?

 To give you the best review possible, I bought a LearnDash license and installed it on a domain already running WordPress.
-I estimate I spent over 30 hours trying out the features available through the LearnDash plugin.
+I estimate I spent over 30 hours using the features available through the LearnDash plugin.
 I also created a very in-depth LearnDash Tutorial that will walk you through all the features of this plugin.

 LearnDash was so impressive to me that I'm considering switching my main online course over to this platform.
 I've run this course since 2004 so in addition to being in the online course business myself, I know a lot about the features that will make your course better and your life easier when it comes to running an online course business.